 The learning style theorist whose work I apply most often is Kolb (1976).
 Therefore, I design courses and class sessions that incorporate opportunities for students to appeal to their experiences, intentionally reflect on their observations, conceptualize knowledge on increasingly abstract levels, and experiment actively applying the knowledge they gain throughout their educational process.
 Like Kolb, I believe that learning is enhanced when multiple teaching and learning experiences are incorporated into a course of study.

 Ultimately, as educators, I believe we must intentionally strive to create environments where students can feel supported as they grow and have their ideas and perspectives challenged without being personally attacked.
 I also believe that students must come to be empowered to express and defend opinions in the context of learning the nature and boundaries of their academic freedom, be mentored as continuously developing scholars, and advance in their development in the various contexts of a diverse community of scholars.
-By learning in such an environment, young adults have the opportunity to own their education, take responsibility for improving their lives, and are well prepared to improve the lives of others.
+By learning in such an environment, adult learners have the opportunity to own their education, take responsibility for improving their lives, and are well prepared to improve the lives of others.